ponceedi000/horned-beasts/README.md

 ## Horned Beasts

-I build a React app that renders Horned Animals
+I built a React app that renders Horned Animals.
+More changes to come by the end of this week.

 ### Author: Ediberto Ponce